Central limit theorem for the Allen-Cahn equation with supercritical random initial conditions: Preliminaries

 into the so-called homogeneous Wiener chaoses $\mathcal{H}_n$, which are the closed linear subspaces of $L^2(\Omega)$ generated by the random variables of the form $H_n(W(h))$ for some $h\in \mathcal{H}$ with $\|h\|_{\mathcal{H}} = 1$, where $H_n$ is the $n$-th Hermite polynomial.
 In particular, we have that $\mathcal{H}_0 = \mathbb{R}$ and $\mathcal{H}_1 = \{W(h): h\in \mathcal{H}\}$.
 For $n\geq 0$ we denote by $\Pi_n$ the orthogonal projection onto $\mathcal{H}_n$.

 We refer to the standard monograph \cite{Nualart} for further details.
 Aside from the basic definitions stated above and the product rule, we will use the following functional inequalities on the Wiener space.
-In particular, we use the following Poincaré-type inequality, a reference for which can be found in \cite{Nualart}. \begin{proposition}[Poincaré inequality] For any $F\in \mathbb{D}^{1,2}$ centered, we have
+In particular, we use the following Poincaré-type inequality which follows directly from Meyer’s inequalities, a reference for which can be found in \cite{Nualart}. \begin{proposition}[$L^p$-Poincaré inequality] Let $p>1$.
+There exists a constant $C_p<\infty$ such that, for every centered $F\in\mathbb D^{1,p}$,

 \end{proposition} We will also need the associated covariance inequality which follows directly from the Helffer-Sjöstrand representation of the covariance.
 A reference for which can be found in \cite{duerinck-nonperturbative}. \begin{proposition}[Covariance inequality] For any $F,G \in \mathbb{D}^{1,2}$ centered, we have